talisma-cassoma/UnderWaterDrone-D-OceanLab/README.md

 ## Tools and technologies:

-we capture the images through a camera integrated into our circuit and we visualize the images thanks to the interface made with javascript (both backend and frontend).
+we capture the images through a camera integrated into our circuit and we visualize the images thanks to the interface made with javascript (both backend and frontend).and not connect vin to L298N 5+

 projet interface